deltonvaz/sgit/README.md

 1. Use `make` to generate `sgit`
     1. This command will run `sbt assembly` to generate a sgit executable into sgit directory

-    2. If you want to use `sgit` as any other command then you need to add it to your PATH
+    2. If you want to use `sgit` as any other command then you need to add it to your PATH using the following command `export PATH=$PATH:/path/to/sgit`

+    3. If you want to use `sgit` as any other command then you need to add it to your PATH using the following command:

 2. To use `sgit` commands: